LeDrascol/Spooky-Tweaks/README.md

 - Teleporters require cores AND relevant materials
 - Five new otherwise unobtainable sets in Frogg Furnishings
 - 49 more unused items sold at the outpost

+**Latest Update**
+- Beakeasy is an actual drinks serving bar
+- Hyltol prize counter joins the outpost, with 70+ new categorized items
+- Terramart sells the Relocator
+- Penguin weapon shop sells Neo weapons
+- Ancient items move to the Terraforge instead of Treasured Trophies
+- New safer method to remove shop items
+- Overhaul to Chip Tunes with tabs and mod support

 ## Tech
 - Tech descriptions are more helpful